-One currently trending news item is the report that Twitter messages posted by singer & platinum recording artist Rihanna set off the cyberbullying of a fan for wearing an outfit to her prom mimicking an earlier outfit worn by the popular singer.
-The surrounding outrage led me to imagine how the transition to college will be for the young lady, high school student Alexis Carter.
-This question made me wonder how colleges could support students like Alexis Carter, who is college-bound and already a victim of cyber bullying.
-Naturally, my thoughts about cyber bullying on college campuses led me to remember Tyler Clementi.
+One currently trending news item is the report that Twitter messages posted by singer & platinum recording artist Rihanna set off the cyberbullying of a fan for wearing an outfit to her prom, mimicking an earlier outfit worn by the popular singer.
+The surrounding outrage led me to imagine how the transition to college will be for the young, high school student Alexis Carter.
+This question made me wonder how colleges could support students like Alexis Carter, who is college-bound and already a victim of cyberbullying.
+Naturally, my thoughts about cyberbullying on college campuses led me to remember Tyler Clementi.

-Clementi, then a freshman at Rutgers University, committed suicide in 2010 after being the victim of webcam spying by his roommate and another student.
+Clementi, a previous freshman at Rutgers University, committed suicide in 2010 after being the victim of webcam spying by his roommate and another student.
 The video, which captured a “sexual encounter” with Clementi and another man, was posted on social media and live streamed by his roommate.
-In 2013, Rutgers named a center after Clementi, which offers lectures and training on social media, suicide by youth, cyber bullying, and college adjustment.
+In 2013, Rutgers named a center after Clementi, which offers lectures and training on social media, suicide by youth, cyberbullying, and college adjustment.

-Each of these aspects of cyber bullying can be a very real part of the collegiate experience for some students.
-This may range from causally commenting on a negative post without understanding the full consequences, intentionally adding to a barrage of harassing social media messages, or being the unfortunate target who is unsure how to manage the deluge of blistering attacks and harassment.
+Each of these aspects of cyberbullying can be a very real part of the collegiate experience for some students.
+This may range from casually commenting on a negative post without understanding the full consequences, intentionally adding to a barrage of harassing social media messages or being the unfortunate target who is unsure how to manage the deluge of blistering attacks and harassment.

-This 2009 article captures several aspects of cyber bullying on college campuses including victimizing faculty, legal implications, and other student directed issues.
+This 2009 article captures several aspects of cyberbullying on college campuses including victimizing faculty, legal implications, and other student-directed issues.
 Many of these issues are still relevant in 2014.
-Operating from the perspective that no act of cyber bullying is healthy, I decided to see what some campuses have initiated to take a proactive, educative, and aggressive tone with respect to policies, practices, and programming related to cyber bullying or cyber stalking.
-Below are three campuses who are best practice leaders:
+Operating from the perspective that no act of cyberbullying is healthy, I decided to see what some campuses have initiated to take a proactive, educative, and aggressive tone with respect to policies, practices, and programming related to cyberbullying or cyberstalking.
+Below are three campuses who are exhibit best practice leader behavior:

-Clarion University has information about social media responsibility and a specific cyber bullying policy that delineates the university’s position and potential responses to cyberbullies.
-Clarion University also serves as a best practice model to other universities as it offers a host of on-campus resources for victims of cyber stalking and cyber bulling such as:
+Clarion University has information about social media responsibility and a specific cyberbullying policy that delineates the university’s position and potential responses to cyberbullies.
+Clarion University also serves as a best practice model to other universities as it offers a host of on-campus resources for victims of cyberstalking and cyberbullying such as:

 - Clarion University Counseling Services;

-- The Behavioral Assessment Referral Team (BART) to report wellbeing concerns for victim or to report cyber bullying;
+- The Behavioral Assessment Referral Team (BART) to report the well-being concerns for a victim or to report cyberbullying;

-- Clarion University Police to report being harassed or bullied over computer, phone, or other mobile device;
+- Clarion University Police to report being harassed or bullied over the computer, phone, or another mobile device;

 - Office of Social Equity;